Jonathan Kerrigan: Career

 On 5 September 2004, Kerrigan made his first appearance as police constable Rob Walker in the British popular and long-running primetime television drama series Heartbeat, set in the 1960s in the North Riding of Yorkshire.
 Rob was an extremely popular character and was always in the thick of the action, including having a relationship with Helen Trent (played by Sophie Ward) who was separated but still married at the time.
 They went on to get married but Helen was tragically killed in an explosion in the Police House, which left Rob devastated.
 In April 2007, Kerrigan announced his decision to quit his role as PC Rob Walker in Heartbeat.
 Scottish actor Joseph McFadden replaced him as village constable Joe Mason in the following series of the show.
-Kerrigan's departure marked the end of another chapter in the series history, as the viewers of the show saw PC Rob Walker ride off on his motorcycle into the sunset at the end of Series 16.
+Kerrigan's departure marked the end of another chapter in the series history, as the viewers of the show saw PC Rob Walker ride off on his motorcycle.

 In May 2010, he appeared in episode 21 of the seventh series of the US crime drama NCIS playing the character Rex Carhartt.

 In 2012, he appeared in a Richard Jobson film called The Somnambulists about British servicemen and women reflecting on the action they saw in Basra during the Iraq War.

 He composed some of the original music for the film including the opening title sequence.

 Also in 2012, he played John Alkin in BBC Four's The Best Possible Taste, a biography of Kenny Everett, as well as appearing in the film Diana which starred Naomi Watts and was directed by Oliver Hirschbiegel.
 The film was released in 2013.

 In 2014, he played Neil in In the Club, returning for Series 2, in 2016.

 He also appeared in and wrote original music for an ongoing film project called FLiM by Raffaello Degruttola.